ziyadoodle/WayToGo/README.md

 <img  src="https://raw.githubusercontent.com/ziyadoodle/WayToGo/main/Screenshot%202023-12-22%20212221.png" alt="waytogo" width="1000" />

+# About
+WayToGo is an application to overcome the challenges that tourists often face regarding planning a travel budget that suits their budget and managing travel plans to create an organized travel experience that meets their expectations.

 # The Team

 |            Member           | Student ID  |        Path        |                    Role                    |                                                       Contacts                                                      |